-The Association further believes in racial equity principles at all levels of policymaking and efforts that provide for-
+The Association further believes in racial equity principles at all levels of policy-making and efforts that provide for-

-a.
-The preservation of Black heritage and culture
+- a.
+The preservation of Black heritage and culture - b.
+Funding of scholarships to facilitate the entry of Black students into the teaching profession - c.
+Recognition of Black educators as role models - Recruitment, hiring, retention, and promotion of Black educators, especially Black males at all levels of the education profession

-b.
-Funding of scholarships to facilitate the entry of Black students into the teaching profession c.
-Recognition of Black educators as role models d.
-Recruitment, hiring, retention, and promotion of Black educators, especially Black males at all levels of the education profession e.
-Involvement of Black educators in developing educational materials used in classroom instruction f.
-English proficiency programs in the regular instructional process for those Black students experiencing difficulty with standard English g.
-Programs that address the alarming dropout rate among Black male students and the disproportionate teen pregnancy rate among Black female students and encourage continued education, thereby increasing their participation in the work force h.
-Development of athletic programs that promote educational excellence, not just athletic power i.
-Opposition to the resegregation of the public schools through special classes, or through overrepresentation in special education programs and underrepresentation in gifted programs j.
-Opposition to the resegregation of public schools through overrepresentation and/or underrepresentation in charter schools k.
-Dissemination of information and programs that include the values, heritage, language, culture, and history of Black Americans m.
-Prevention of disproportionate referral of Black students and their parents/ guardians into the criminal justice system for violations of school discipline and truancy policies.
+- e.
+Involvement of Black educators in developing educational materials used in classroom instruction - f.
+English proficiency programs in the regular instructional process for those Black students experiencing difficulty with standard English - g.
+Programs that address the alarming dropout rate among Black male students and the disproportionate teen pregnancy rate among Black female students and encourage continued education, thereby increasing their participation in the work force - h.
+Development of athletic programs that promote educational excellence, not just athletic power - Opposition to the resegregation of the public schools through special classes, or through overrepresentation in special education programs and underrepresentation in gifted programs - j.
+Opposition to the resegregation of public schools through overrepresentation and/or underrepresentation in charter schools - Dissemination of information and programs that include the values, heritage, language, culture, and history of Black Americans - Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level - Prevention of disproportionate referral of Black students and their parents/guardians into the criminal justice system for violations of school discipline and truancy policies.
 (1981, 2022)